 When the immune system fails to work as it should, ILs can be triggered to mistakenly attack the body.
 This can then result in chronic inflammatory conditions.
 Dupixent works on two different interleukins—IL-4 and IL-13.
+And as of March 2023, Phase 3 clinical trial data from its manufacturers show Dupixent reduced the incidence of severe chronic obstructive pulmonary disease (COPD) by 30%.
 As a “large molecule” drug, Dupixent must be given via injection because a topical application would be unable to penetrate the surface of the skin.
 A Dupixent insurance denial could require an experienced insurance denial attorney from the Law Offices of Scott Glovsky.

 Who Needs Dupixent?

 Atopic dermatitis is the most common type of eczema, affecting almost 10 million children and 16.5 million adults across the United States.
 Atopic dermatitis is a chronic condition that comes and goes for years, often overlapping with other types of eczema.
 Those who suffer from atopic dermatitis have immune systems that are overactive or disordered.
 This can trigger inflammation, resulting in damage to the skin barrier.